CodePushGo/website/src/content/blog/en/how-chinas-cybersecurity-law-impacts-app-developers.md

 -   **Update Management**: Deliver updates using compliant, real-time tools.
 -   **Documentation**: Maintain detailed records of all data-related practices.

 Using tools designed for compliance can simplify this process.
-Platforms like Capgo offer live update features with end-to-end encryption, helping developers protect their apps while meeting regulatory standards.
+Platforms like CodePushGo offer live update features with end-to-end encryption, helping developers protect their apps while meeting regulatory standards.

 Failing to comply can lead to significant penalties.
 Building strong compliance systems is essential for long-term success in one of the largest digital markets globally.
 As China's regulations continue to evolve, developers must stay informed and regularly update their security and data management practices to remain compliant.